Do High-Top Shoes Actually Reduce Ankle Sprain Risk?

-Ankle sprains can be painful, debilitating, and may result in ongoing ankle problems.
+Ankle sprains can be painful and debilitating and may result in ongoing ankle problems.
 In fact, people with a history of a previous ankle sprain are more likely to sprain an ankle again in the future.

 Prevention is key.
-In an effort to reduce sprain risk, many people look for “high-top” shoes, where the section around the side of the shoe (also known as the “collar”) extends up closer to the ankle.
+To reduce sprain risk, many people look for “high-top” shoes, where the section around the side of the shoe (also known as the “collar”) extends up closer to the ankle.

 But what does the research say?
 Do high-top shoes actually reduce your sprain risk?